The League of Female Owners

 Throughout the entire season, make sure that you are having fun.
 Don’t just participate but be involved, attend other games and kickback with other owners.
 At the end, when you have won that championship ring, you may end up trading all of your players to one of them.
 You are in charge of your team, own that.
 Set your standard.

 1The league does not accept men found on Christian Singles, Match, Sugar Daddy Arrangements or Black People Meet

 2 The reference sheet was not created or intended for women who actually watch and love basketball/NBA, the players chosen in reference were only researched by position.
 No current nor former NBA players have anything to do with this article.

 3Bench Players are a variety of recruits ranging from long distance pen pals, entertainment but never taken too seriously

 4Banning players from The League is to be taken seriously.
 This discussion is to be had between a minimum of two owners and once a player has been banned they cannot return to the league for two years

 *No member, player, owner nor sponsor of the NBA nor the NBA as an entity has any affiliation to this article.
-Photos derived from the internet of celebrities who also have no affiliation.
-Promotional graphics were approved by those for the sole usage of this article.
+Photos are derived from the internet of celebrities who also have no affiliation.
+Promotional graphics were approved by those for this article.
 The League, is not real.